-Tolbert is currently the Rudolph and Susan Rense Professor of Chemistry at Case Western Reserve University (CWRU), where his research focuses on the biochemical mechanisms by which RNA viruses replicate within the cellular environment.
+As of July 1, 2023, Tolbert became a Professor of Biochemistry and Biophysics at University of Pennsylvania.
+Prior to this position, he was the Rudolph and Susan Rense Professor of Chemistry at Case Western Reserve University (CWRU).
+The research in the Tolbert group focuses on the biochemical mechanisms by which RNA viruses replicate within the cellular environment.
 His group leverages their fundamental understanding of the molecular biology of these viruses to identify novel targets for therapeutic intervention.
 The team has collaborated with colleagues to develop compounds with the potential to delay or halt the replication of SARS-CoV-2 and EV-A71.
-Beginning July 1, 2023, Tolbert’s lab will move to the Department of Biochemistry and Biophysics at the University of Pennsylvania, where he will be appointed professor.
+He will maintain his lab while serving as HHMI’s vice president of science leadership and culture.

 Prior to joining HHMI, Tolbert served as the inaugural vice dean of diversity, equity, and inclusive excellence for Case Western Reserve School of Medicine and as Case Comprehensive Cancer Center’s first associate director for diversity, equity, and inclusion.
 During his tenure, Tolbert developed initiatives to recruit individuals from backgrounds currently underrepresented in science into tenure-track faculty positions and to improve the experiences of faculty, staff, and students.